Ahkonsu/wpproatoz-cptform-creator/readme.txt

 1. Upload the `wpproatoz-cptform-creators` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Install and activate the required Advanced Custom Fields (ACF) plugin when prompted.
+3. Install and activate the required Advanced Custom Fields Pro (ACF Pro) plugin when prompted.
 4. Configure the plugin settings under **Video Testimonials > ACF Custom Form** in the WordPress admin.
 5. Add the `[video_testimonial_form]` shortcode to a page for the submission form.
 6. Add the `[video_testimonials]` shortcode to display approved testimonials.